cfjohnston/bss-slant/README.md

 - Success: Returns the Slant 3D API response
 - Error: Returns a 500 status code with error details

-## Configuration

-The following environment variables are required:

-- `SLANT3D_API_KEY`: Your Slant 3D API key
-- `PORT`: Port number for the service (default: 3000)

 ## Development

 The service uses:
 - Fastify for the web server
-- got for HTTP requests
+- axios for HTTP requests
 - dotenv for environment variable management

-To modify the data transformation logic, update the `transformData` function in `src/index.js`.